MariaLuiza-CS/MariaLuiza-CS/README.md

 - 😊 Pronouns: She/Her
 - 📑 Ask me about Android world
 - 📚 Current learnig Kotlin/Java and Dart
-- 🤓 I am loking to collaborate on Android project
+- 🤓 I am looking to collaborate on Android project
 - ☕ lover of caffeine and big fan of geek universe.

 🌎 **"What we know is a drop, what we don't know is an ocean."**